hechoendrupal/drupal-console-book/zh-hans/commands/module-install.md

 --uri | URI of the Drupal site to use (for multi-site environments or when running on an alternate port) --yes | Skip confirmation and proceed

-## commands.generate.doc.gitbook.messages.arguments
+## application.gitbook.messages.arguments
-commands.generate.doc.gitbook.messages.argument | commands.generate.doc.gitbook.messages.details
+application.gitbook.messages.argument | application.gitbook.messages.details
 ---------|-------------
-command | The command to execute module | 模块间用空格隔开
+command | The command to execute module | Module or modules to be enabled should be separated by a space